Skip to main content

 Can I roll other debts into the same refinance?

 Yes — that’s often the smartest move.
-If you have CRA arrears, credit-card balances, or a second judgment, we consolidate everything into one payout so you exit with a single manageable payment instead of a stack of creditors.
+If you have CRA arrears, credit-card balances, or a second judgment, we can consolidate everything into one payout so you exit with a single manageable payment instead of a stack of creditors.
 We model the blended cost so you can see the real number.

 What about a construction or contractor’s lien?